- adam55556

 Examples

-Augercast pilings- hole that is drilled to a required depth or degree of resistance and then filled with fluid grout to ground level.
+Augercast pilings- a hole is drilled into the earth to a predetermined depth and then filled with grout to ground level.

 Precast concrete piling- displacement pile that comes in a variety of shapes that are hammered directly into the ground.